djalbat/the-occam-user-manual/understanding-grammars.md

 ```

 It should be clear from this parse tree that we have a variable declaration to hand, with the aforementioned `n` varaible and `ℕ` type.
-We imagine that the verifier can extract this information from the parse tree by traversing it somehow, and this is indeed the case.
+It is not too hard to imagine that the verifier can extract this information from the parse tree by traversing it somehow, and this is indeed the case.

 Now consider the same variable declaration but written in a controlled natural language, or CNL for short.
 Occam does not natively support this language as yet but will do so in the future.
-It can be created using the grammars sandbox that is the subject of the next chapter, however:
+For the moment it can be created using the grammars sandbox that is the subject of the next chapter:

 ```
 Let x be a variable of type ℕ.